RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning

 This limitation reflects insights from educational psychology.
 Bloom’s Taxonomy identifies “applying” knowledge as a distinct cognitive skill that goes beyond simple recall~\citep{bloom2010taxonomy}.
 Similarly, cognitive architectures like ACT-R distinguish between declarative memory (facts) and procedural memory (skills), suggesting that coupling factual knowledge with procedural examples enhances performance on complex tasks~\citep{anderson2004integrated}.
 Consistently, Re-TASK~\cite{wang2024re} introduces the concept of capability items, emphasizing that accomplishing domain-specific tasks requires jointly leveraging domain knowledge and task-specific skills.

 Motivated by these insights, we propose RAG+, a simple yet effective extension to the RAG framework that enhances reasoning by bridging retrieval and generation with an application-aware stage.
-Instead of retrieving only relevant knowledge, RAG+ additionally retrieves examples that demonstrate how the knowledge is applied in practice—such as structured reasoning chains and stepwise solutions—to ground the model’s output in task-relevant usage and to improve reasoning accuracy.
+Instead of retrieving only relevant knowledge, RAG+ additionally retrieves examples that demonstrate how the knowledge is applied in practice-such as structured reasoning chains and stepwise solutions-to ground the model’s output in task-relevant usage and to improve reasoning accuracy.

-RAG+ builds a dual corpus: one stores domain knowledge, and the other containing automatically generated application instances aligned to each fact.
+RAG+ builds a dual corpus: one stores domain knowledge, and the other contains automatically generated application instances aligned to each fact.
 At inference time, the system retrieves relevant knowledge based on the input query and then fetches aligned application examples to provide practical context.
-This design encourages the model not only to recall facts but also to produce outputs that follow grounded reasoning patterns based on prior usage.
+This design encourages the model not only to recall factual content but also to produce outputs that follow grounded reasoning patterns based on prior usage.
 RAG+ is modular and retrieval-agnostic; it can be integrated into any existing RAG pipeline without changing the model architecture or requiring additional fine-tuning.

 We evaluate RAG+ across three reasoning-intensive domains: mathematics, medicine, and legal, using four representative RAG variants: vanilla RAG, Answer-First RAG, GraphRAG, and Rerank RAG.
 Experiments show that RAG+ consistently improves performance.
 Notably, Qwen2.5-72B improves from 76.5\% to 87.5\% on legal prediction, and LLaMA3.3-70B rises from 78.2\% to 86.5\% on medical QA.
 Even smaller models like DS-Qwen-7B benefit, demonstrating the broad effectiveness of application-aware augmentation.
 These results demonstrate that bridging retrieval and reasoning through application-aware augmentation can yield substantial gains, especially in domains where accurate reasoning is essential.